s5no5t/contentful-clean-space/README.md

 ```

 All parameters can be provided from environment variables, too.
 To do that, just set an environment variable using UPPER_CASE casing.

+## Example Usage

+To delete all entries, content types, as well as assets, and without the safety prompt, use `contentful-clean-space --space-id [space id] --accesstoken [personal access token] --content-types=yes --assets=true --env master --yes=true`